Sea Urchin Hat

 Basic crochet stitches, working in rows, working into row ends,

 Starting from the crown, the hat is worked in the round without

 turning.
 It is then turned inside out and the brim is attached as you go.

-This pattern is charted and written in standard UK crochet terminology with US translations given in the abbreviations.
+This pattern is charted and written using standard UK crochet terminology (with US conversions given in the abbreviations)

 All of our patterns are sized from XS to 5X.
 We also include guidance within our patterns for altering to fit different body shapes.
 And if that's not enough, check out our free guide to making garments that fit.Download Our Free Guide →

 We included charts and written instructions in all our patterns.
 Unsure about reading a chart?
 No worries.
 Check out our guide.How to Read Crochet Chart →

 Help When You Need It